Park, Trail and Facility Projects

 • site amenities

-Due to weather and supply chain disruptions, the pool will open in 2026.
+Due to weather and supply chain disruptions, the pool will open for summer 2026.

 The Park has a history dating back nearly 100 years with families and visitors enjoying the park and outdoor pool for decades.
 The redevelopment of Rotary Park has been selected as the Legacy Project for the City of Oshawa’s centennial celebrations.